Distribute to Wear OS

 Test on a variety of devices

 Throughout design and development, it's important to have suitable devices on which to prototype and test your user experience.
 It's highly recommended that you acquire one or more Wear OS devices or develop with different emulator configurations and set up your testing environment as early as possible.
-It's important that you optimize your design on both square and round layouts.

 3. Test for Wear OS app quality